craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/plugin-descriptor.rst

 .. code-block:: yaml
    :caption: *Example craftercms-plugin.yaml file for a form-control site plugin*
    :linenos:
-   :emphasize-lines: 44-62
+   :emphasize-lines: 42-60

-   # This file describes a plugin for use in Crafter CMS
+   # This file describes a plugin for use in CrafterCMS

    # The version of the format for this file
    descriptorVersion: 2